saliherdemk/osu-dataset-generator/README.md

 python Dataset/filter_ranked.py --dataset_folder=/home/saliherdemk/dataset
 ```

-Some of the audio files might be corrupted or not ready to process.
+Some of the audio files might be corrupted or not ready for processing.
 Fix those.

 ```
 python Dataset/fix_corrupted_audio.py --dataset_folder=/home/saliherdemk/dataset
 ```

 # Run Pipeline
-You can run all in once with `run_pipeline.sh` script.
+You can run everything at once using the `run_pipeline.sh` script.

 ```
 chmod +x /Dataset/run_pipeline.sh